MooersLab/tmux-rocks/README.md

 bind r source-file ~/.tmux.conf
 ```

-Enter C-z r to reload the .tmux.conf after editing it.
+Enter `C-z r` to reload the `~/.tmux.conf` file after editing it.

 If you have https://ohmyz.sh/ installed on macOS with the autocomplete plugin, the autocompletions work in tmux.
 Hit the right arrow to accept an autocompletion in the terminal.
 This makes navigation in the terminal faster than using the Finder.

+## Getting help

+1. Enter `C-z ?` to get a list of current keybindings.
+2. Enter 'man tmux` to read the manual.
-There are books about tmux, but this cheat sheet is a faster way to get started.
+3. There are books about tmux, but this cheat sheet is a faster way to get started.

 Your computer use will be transformed in an hour.
 There will be no going back to a plain old terminal.